Holiday park caravan mis-selling victims speak out as European Consumer Claims steps in to help

 European Consumer Claims

-Approximately 365,000 people in the UK own Holiday park caravans, and a further 100,000 own static homes.
-The total similar to the number of British timeshare owners.
+Approximately 365,000 people in the UK own holiday park caravans, and a further 100,000 own static homes – a total similar to the number of British timeshare owners.

 "We believe that this abuse has been going on for many years, and that there are significant numbers of victims like the people whose stories are published here," says Greg Wilson, CEO of European Consumer Claims (ECC).
-"We appeal to anyone mis-sold or otherwise treated unfairly by a holiday park in the UK to come forward and share their experiences with us.
+"We appeal to anyone who believes they were mis-sold, or otherwise treated unfairly by a holiday park in the UK, to come forward and share their experiences with us.

 "If the law has been transgressed, we can assist."